dotnet/docs/docs/samples-and-tutorials/index.md

 description: Information on samples and tutorials for .NET Core, ASP.NET Core, and the C# language that help you learn about .NET.
 author: BillWagner
 ms.author: wiwagn
-ms.date: 04/11/2017
+ms.date: 08/19/2020
 ---

 # .NET samples and tutorials

 The .NET documentation contains a set of samples and tutorials that teach you about .NET.
-This topic describes how to find, view, and download .NET Core, ASP.NET Core, and C# samples and tutorials.
+This article describes how to find, view, and download .NET Core, ASP.NET Core, and C# samples and tutorials.
 Find resources to learn the F# programming language on the [F# Foundation's site](https://fsharp.org/learn/).
 If you're interested in exploring C# using an online code editor, start with [this interactive tutorial](https://dotnet.microsoft.com/learn/dotnet/in-browser-tutorial/1) and continue with [C# interactive tutorial](../csharp/tutorials/intro-to-csharp/index.md).
-For instructions on how to view and download sample code, see the [Viewing and downloading samples](#viewing-and-downloading-samples) section.
+For instructions on how to view and download sample code, see the [Viewing and downloading samples](#view-and-download-samples) section.

 ## .NET Core